 Putting all the stones together might be a difficult job, but carving the whole wall must take patience and strong determination.
-That is also why the wall of this temple displays mesmerizing arts of the lives and belief of Cambodian in Angkor Era.
+That is also why the wall of this temple displays mesmerizing arts of the lives and beliefs of Cambodians in Angkor Era.
 It can take one visitor a whole day to look carefully and give enough praise to this magnificent galleried wall.

 After being discovered back from the heart of the thick forest, Angkor Wat is now one of the biggest religious sites on earth.
 The whole building changed the color very slowly after the sun starts rising, and the sight can make all your hair stand straight.

 Coincidence, maybe, that Left a Legacy of Eternal Beauty

 Did you know that Angkor Wat Temple was purposefully built to face the West?
 Of course, you might have known the answer to that, but the real one-million-dollar question is why.
 Angkor Wat is one of the very few of thousands of Cambodia’s temples that is west-oriented.
 There have been many interpretations of the latter question, though two seem to stand out most rationally.